Dobrodzień

-Dobrodzień (German: Guttentag, Dobrodziyń) is a small town in Olesno County, in Opole Voivodeship, Poland.
+Dobrodzień (German: Guttentag, Lower Silesian: Guntag, Dobrodźyń) is a small town in Olesno County, in Opole Voivodeship, Poland.
 Located in the historical region of Upper Silesia, it is the administrative seat of Gmina Dobrodzień.
 As of December 2021, the town has a population of 3,650.

 Name

 Both names in Polish and German mean "Good day".
 Dobrodzień is an archaic variant of standard Polish Dzień Dobry, while Guttentag is an archaic variant of standard German Guten Tag.